Biden to keep Wray as FBI director -law enforcement source | Politics

 Biden to keep Wray as FBI director -law enforcement source

-President Joe Biden has asked Christopher Wray to stay on as FBI director, a U.S. law enforcement source told Reuters.
-Wray has agreed to do so, the source said.
+President Joe Biden has asked Christopher Wray to stay on as FBI director and Wray has agreed to remain the head of the agency, a U.S. law enforcement source told Reuters.
 Wray was a frequent target of former Republican President Donald Trump over his refusal to back false claims of voter fraud in the Nov.
 3 election.

+Biden's decision to retain Wray as chief of the Federal Bureau of Investigation was welcomed by Adam Schiff, the Democrat who chairs the House Intelligence Committee and a critic of Trump's handling of intelligence issues.
+"Christopher Wray became FBI director at a moment of tremendous turmoil for the bureau and the country, and he has served with great professionalism and integrity.
+I am glad to see that President Biden intends to keep Director Wray in his position," Schiff said.

+Schiff said he looked forward to working with Wray on analyses of "intelligence and security failures that led to the Jan.
+6 assault on the Capitol, and the need to dramatically expand the focus and resources devoted to the threat of domestic terrorism."
+Wray told a House committee last September that Russia was interfering in the 2020 U.S. presidential elections by spreading misinformation aimed at candidate Joe Biden.

 Wray was sworn in on Aug.
 2, 2017 to serve a term of no longer than 10 years.
 CNBC first reported the decision to keep Wray.